smoort/CarND-LaneLines-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the below 5 steps :

+1. Convert image to grayscale
+1. Apply Gaussian blue to smoothen the image
+1. Identify edges using Canny Edge detection
+1. Create a mask to mark the region of interest
+1. Identify lane lines using edges through Hough's transform

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...